mgeier/homepage/projects.rst

 :raw-html:`<a class="github-button" href="https://github.com/spatialaudio/python-sounddevice" data-icon="octicon-star" data-show-count="true" aria-label="Star spatialaudio/python-sounddevice on GitHub">spatialaudio/python-sounddevice</a>`

 For easier installation,
-I provide a pre-compiled PortAudio library for macOS and Windows:
+I provide a pre-compiled PortAudio library for macOS and Windows (with and without ASIO):

 https://github.com/spatialaudio/portaudio-binaries